DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-23-how-to-use-thread-local-in-java.md

 1. How ThreadLocal works

-    - How ThreadLocal is created
+    - How ThreadLocal is created internally